Double soft-thresholded model for multi-group scalar on vector-valued image regression: Application to the ADNI dataset

-Figure~\ref{fig::esticoefreal} illustrates the important regions for different brain regions.
+For space constraints, Figure~\ref{fig::esticoefreal} illustrates the important regions for three slices in the CST region only.
+These three slices are from the frontal, middle, and posterior sections respectively.
+In this figure, we also demonstrate the regions that are identified as important for all the groups as `Shared'.
+The rest of the estimates are illustrated similarly in Figures S3 and S4 of the Supplementary Materials for CC and FPT, respectively.
 In our estimates, we observe the following interesting characteristics.
 Estimates associated with the EMCI group usually have the largest number of important regions, then LMCI, and lastly AD with the smallest number of selected regions.
 The lower part of each tract has a greater number of important areas.
 This may be due to the higher white matter density of that part.
 Corpus callosum has the maximum percentage of important regions, which may also be attributed to the greater density of white matter.
-In Table~\ref{tab::resultreal}, gender turns out to be important for all the cases, and age has an important negative effect in the two cases.
+In Table~\ref{tab::resultrealreg}, gender turns out to be important for all the cases, and age has an important negative effect in the two cases.
 The uneven proportion of important regions for different disease groups justifies our multi-group model with group-specific regression effects.
 The effect of APOE4 turns out to be significant only for corpus callosum.
-At most of the similar-effect locations, the $\psi(\bv)$'s (defined in Section~\ref{sec: DSoftthres}) turn out to be very high, implying very strong across-group similarities at the similar-effect locations.
-There are several interesting findings in our analysis using the white matter fiber alignment directly.
-Our follow-up future analyses will consider other DTI markers too.
+There are thus several interesting findings in our analysis using the white matter fiber alignment directly.